 Recently, President Trump stated, “Nobody knew that health care could be so complicated.”
 The truth is that health care is more than complicated – it’s personal, it’s political and it requires a level of cooperation between parties and industry stakeholders like no other reform we’ve seen.

 Do you want more HIT insights?
-Check out Cerner's Perspectives, a biannual digital publication containing exclusive content from leaders in health care.
+Check out Cerner's Perspectives, a thought leadership publication.

 Read more from Meg Marshall: